threefoldtecharchive/rivine/doc/ProofOfBlockStake.md

 Maturity of Blockstakes
 -----------------------
 In the proof of blockstake protocol, the used blockstakes are resend to the blockcreator in the very first transaction of the block.
-If someone sends blockstakes to someone else, these blockstakes need to mature for 144 blocks in order to become eligible for participation in the proof of blockstake protocol.
+If someone sends blockstakes to someone else, these blockstakes need to mature for 256 blocks in order to become eligible for participation in the proof of blockstake protocol.

+This prevents the following attacks:
+- For used blockstakes, this is always index 0, this prevents mining.

+- When an adversary mints a block, a fake transaction of BlockStake he also owns can be put it in the transaction list and this way influence the index of this BlockStakes UTXO.
+This way the BlockCreation equation can be influenced.

+- Another way is to put a BlockStake transaction in the network at a specific time and hope it will be in a specific block that will be minted by an honest minter.
+This way K in the blockcreation equation can be influenced.

 Transaction fees
 ----------------